 Brett joined the Governing Body as an ex-officio member on his appointment in September 2021.

 Sue joined the Governing Body in 2012.
 She practised as a solicitor in East London for over twenty years, specialising in Legally Aided Family and Criminal cases.
 After this she spent a decade living in Switzerland, where she took an active part at her daughters’ school.
 She moved to Malmesbury in 2009 and is now involved with various local organisations, including the Athelstan Museum, Carnival and Oxfam.

 Hayley Twist – Staff Governor

-Ben joined the Governing Body in 2020.
-He teaches Geography at Malmesbury School.
+Tillie joined the Governing Board in 2022 to provide maternity cover.
+She teaches English at Malmesbury School.

 Lara Farahar – Co-opted Governor

 Lara Farahar joined the Governing body in 2021 and has three children at Malmesbury School.
 Lara lives in Malmesbury with her family.
 She is a primary school teacher as well as a speech and drama tutor and examiner for LAMDA.

 David became a parent governor in 2008 when both his daughters were at the school and became the first Chair of the Athelstan Trust in 2015.
 After a several years break, he returned to the Malmesbury Governing Body in 2021.
 He owns a brand consultancy working with a Formula 1 team , F1 drivers and various corporate clients.
 He is also a keen wildlife photographer.

 Caroline Wild – Co-opted Governor